Language Intrepreter Training

-How do I apply for Acknowledgement of Completion?
+How do I apply for the Acknowledgement of Completion?

-When you receive your final grades for all your mandatory courses in a program, you may request your Acknowledgement of Completion.
-Click here to request your Acknowledgment of Completion.
+When you receive your final grades for all the courses in the program, you may request your Acknowledgement of Completion.
+Click here for an Acknowledgement of Completion Request form.

 Program Learning Outcomes